radiantlogic-v8/documentation-new/documentation/vrs-guide/04-sql-details.md

 The objects (tables) returned in the schema are the same whether you are using context or ldap mode and is based on the LDAP schema that is defined for the RadiantOne service.
 To view the LDAP schema, use the Main Control Panel -> Settings Tab -> Configuration section LDAP Schema node.
 The only difference between the schema returned in context mode and LDAP mode is at the level of the attributes.
 In context mode, each object (table) has the contextid and parentcontext attributes and in LDAP mode, each object (table) has the dn attribute.

-><span style="color:red">**IMPORTANT NOTE – if you are using computed attributes, or attributes that have been remapped to a name that is not defined as an attribute in the RadiantOne LDAP schema, you cannot access them in SQL queries.
+>[!note] If you are using computed attributes, or attributes that have been remapped to a name that is not defined as an attribute in the RadiantOne LDAP schema, you cannot access them in SQL queries.
 You must define an attribute in the RadiantOne LDAP schema with the same name as the computed/remapped attribute before you can access them in VRS.
-For more information on computed attributes and the LDAP schema, please see the RadiantOne System Administration Guide.**
+For more information on computed attributes and the LDAP schema, please see the RadiantOne System Administration Guide.

 -	Tables: There is a special table in the schema named context.
 This table is defined with all the possible columns from the RadiantOne service and allows SQL results from any object in RadiantOne.
 It is a join and union of all columns from the RadiantOne LDAP schema.
 In addition to the context table, there is one table per objectclass defined in the RadiantOne LDAP schema.
 All these tables are a projection (or a view) on the context table.